-My main research interests involve studying neutron stars and their environments through radio, X-ray and gamma-ray observations.
+Dr. McLaughlin's main research interests involve studying neutron stars and their environments through radio, X-ray and gamma-ray observations.
 Neutron stars are amazing physical laboratories for general relativity, studies of the interstellar medium, high-energy particle and plasma physics, and studies of stellar evolution.
 A significant research aim, as a member of the NANOGrav collaboration, is to use neutron stars to detect gravitational waves through timing an array of ultra-precise millisecond pulsars.
-I serve as chair and co-Director of the NANOGrav Physics Frontiers Center and am also PI on an NSF IRES award which provides students with research experience through the International Pulsar Timing Array collaboration.
-My work with the Pulsar Search Collaboratory involves West Virginia high-school students in our research.
-I have been awarded an Alfred P. Sloan Fellowship and a Cottrell Scholar Award from the Research Corporation for my work.
+She served as chair and co-Director of the NANOGrav Physics Frontiers Center and is also PI on an NSF IRES award which provides students with research experience through the International Pulsar Timing Array collaboration.
+Her work with the Pulsar Search Collaboratory involves West Virginia high-school students in her research.
+She has been awarded an Alfred P. Sloan Fellowship and a Cottrell Scholar Award from the Research Corporation for her work.

 PO Box 6315